chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 Also make sure that you're feeding him upright.

 Your baby could also just have a derpy esophogus, so it just kind of can't hold shit down.
 It will grow out of this.
 But he or she may have some sort of like acid reflux.
 Sorry.
+It also comes in phases, but if you are concerned, ask the midwife.

 Don't hold your baby over your computer or really any electronics, btw.

 #### Nipples, yours

-If you are going to breastfeed, you should really have everything set to care for them.
+If you are going to breastfeed, you should really have everything set to care for your nipples.
 I won't go into details, but it involves lanolin creams, cold packs and warm packs.
+But any good parenting book or breastfeeding resource should have a good lineup.
+Mastitises are very real and you need to take precautions against them.

 There's a very good chance your nipples will bleed.
 There's a good chance it will happen while you are feeding.
 This means your baby will drink your blood and then will barf it up.
 So don't be scared if your baby vomits blood.

-### Sleep
+### Sleep, his

+Here are the [American Academy for Pediatrics Guidelines for SIDS prevention](https://www.aap.org/en-us/about-the-aap/aap-press-room/pages/AAP-Expands-Guidelines-for-Infant-Sleep-Safety-and-SIDS-Risk-Reduction.aspx).
+Follow them.

 During this stage your baby should be sleeping a lot.
 Like, if they're awake for more than an hour, they need to sleep asap.
 Let the baby fall asleep in your arms or wherever.
 Let them sleep as much as they want.
 Our midwife suggested to make sure it sleeps in a diversity of places so it gets away-game practice.
+But if you are ever feeling like 'my baby really doesn't need all that much sleep' you are wrong and your baby should be sleeping more.

 There's not much you can do here to 'sleep train', except that I would really avoid letting him or her fall asleep while feeding.
 These should be two separate processes.
 Are you ready?
 Babies do not know how to fall asleep!
 So fucked up.
 So you have to help them learn how to do it.
 Really at this stage they are just a bunch of stimulus-responses and the food-sleep one, I have heard, is insanely difficult to break.
+So if they get used to falling asleep at the breast, that's kind of the habit that they'll have.

 So.
 Feed.
 Burp.
 Sleep.
 That is one thing I like about the hula-methed for burping, it's hard for them to sleep through it.
 Sometimes they do and its hilarious.